California State University, San Marcos: Student life

-CSU San Marcos is a "perennial top performer" in RecycleMania, a nationwide college and university recycling competition, and had been ranked #1 for six consecutive years (2005–2011).

 Greek life

 CSUSM recognizes several fraternities and sororities, each belonging to one of three different governing councils.
-Social fraternities belong to the Interfraternity Council, while social sororities belong to the Panhellenic Council.
+Social fraternities belong to the Inter-fraternity Council (IFC), while social sororities belong to the Panhellenic Council (PHC).

-Additionally, cultural-interest fraternities and sororities belong to the Multicultural Greek Council.
+Additionally, cultural-interest fraternities and sororities belong to the Multicultural Greek Council (MGC).

 University Student Union

-The University Student Union (USU) consists of various student groups, cultural centers, a gender center, an LGBTQ+ center, an extended food court, a convenience store [called “The Market”], two game rooms, a ballroom, an outdoor amphitheater, and a commuter lounge which includes a shower and lockers.
-In the food court are a Panda Express, SubConnection, Caliente, and WOW American Grill.
-On the east side of the USU is Crash's Cafe (formerly Jazzman's Cafe) and Bakery, which sells coffee and pastries.
-The USU offers many spaces for students to gather between classes with seating, electronic charging ports and restrooms.
+The University Student Union (USU) consists of various student groups, cultural centers, a gender equity center, an LGBTQ+ center, an extended food court, a convenience store (called "Crash's Market"), two game rooms, a ballroom, an outdoor amphitheater, and a commuter lounge which includes a shower and lockers.
+In the food court are a Panda Express, Kalamata, Qdoba, and Hilltop Bistro.
+The USU offers many spaces for students to gather between classes with seating, electronic charging ports, and restrooms.
 The indoor windows showcase panoramic views of the San Marcos valley.

 University District (North City) and housing

 North City, an urban district of San Marcos, intended to directly serve the entire North County San Diego community, is just across from the university's main campus.
-See Northcity.com.
-Several other buildings, including student and market apartment complexes with ground-level restaurants, numerous small businesses and residential complexes, a medical center, and a hotel are all in the district.
+Several other buildings, including student and market apartment complexes with ground-level restaurants, small businesses, residential complexes, a medical center, and a hotel are all in the district.